sanjay9616/JavaScript/object1.md

 194	What is a proxy object
 195	What is the purpose of seal method
 196	What are the applications of seal method
-197	What are the differences between freeze and seal methods 198	How do you determine if an object is sealed or not 199	How do you get enumerable key and value pairs
+198	How do you determine if an object is sealed or not

-189	How do you determine whether object is frozen or not 190	How do you determine two values same or not using object 191	What is the purpose of using object is method
+199	How do you get enumerable key and value pairs
+190	How do you determine two values same or not using object 191	What is the purpose of using object is method
 192	How do you copy properties from one object to other 193	What are the applications of assign method

 178	What is a freeze method
-179	What is the purpose of freeze method
+189	How do you determine whether object is frozen or not 179	What is the purpose of freeze method
 180	Why do I need to use freeze method

+197	What are the differences between freeze and seal methods

+261	How do you check whether an object can be extendable or not 262	How do you prevent an object to extend
+263	What are the different ways to make an object non-extensible

 135	How do you add a key value pair in javascript
 128	What is an arguments object